flutter/website/src/content/cookbook/architecture/offline-first.md

 Writing data in offline-first applications depends fundamentally on the application use case.

-Some applications may require the user input data to be immediately available on the server side, while other applications may be more flexible about this and allow data to be out-of-sync temporarily.
+Some applications might require the user input data to be immediately available on the server side, while other applications might be more flexible and allow data to be out-of-sync temporarily.

 This section explains two different approaches